madhannmady/AU-Final-Year-Project-CSDM-Application/README.md

-# 🚨 Emergency Alert System - Disaster & Women Safety App
+# 🚨 CrisisConnect - Crowed Sourced Disaster Management Application

-An intelligent safety application built using **React**, **Map APIs**, and **backend integration** to provide real-time alerts during disasters and ensure women's safety.
+An Crowed Sourced Disaster application built using **React**, **Map APIs**, and **backend integration** to provide real-time alerts during disasters and ensure safety.
 The app visualizes live disaster data, routes to safety, and notifies nearby authorities or guardians.

 ---